Speak clearly and slowly, using short sentence.

 Singing for the Brain

 Alzheimer’s Society holds three Singing for the Brain groups in Northumberland.
 All of the groups are informal, relaxed and friendly and are for anyone who has dementia or memory problems and their carers, family members and friends to come along to together.
-Times & venues:
+Times and venues:

 Great Hall, Hexham Abbey on the first Thursday of the month, 2.30pm – 4.00pm.